clanfear/SOC371/docs/syllabus.md

 The course website is accessible without a UWnetID and features all of the slides, links to readings, and assignments.
 Note many readings are, however, pay-walled and require a UWnetID to access.
+These can be found on the Canvas site or accessed via the UW Library.
 [See this page for instructions for adding a UW Library proxy to your browser for off-campus access to articles.](https://www.lib.washington.edu/help/connect/tools) Lecture